Where are they now? - Trevor Horn

 In an interview with The

-Hustle podcast, Horn mentioned another project.
-Asked why
+Hustle podcast, recorded Dec 2022, Horn mentioned another

-there had not been a Trevor Horn solo album, he replied, "I've done
+project.
+Asked why there had not been a Trevor Horn solo album, he

-"I'm working on the art.
+continued, "I'm working on the art.
 I've finished the record.
-Coz the record
+Coz

 Toronto, Ontario sold out.
 A European tour began with 5